OguzhanUmutlu/lithium/README.md

 # Bugs

-- If your code reaches the end of the screen height, selections break.
+- If your code reaches the end of the screen, selections break.